Verisk Analytics (VRSK) Q1 2017 Results - Earnings Call Transcript

 James Friedman - Susquehanna Financial Group LLLP

 Okay.
-And can I just – did that also exclude the true-up – the true-up was in the calendar one (63:11) of 2016, correct?
+And can I just – did that also exclude the true-up – the true-up was in the Q1 of 2016, correct?

 Eva F. Huston - Verisk Analytics, Inc.